JunyiChen-ai/EMNLP2026/readme.md

 # HVGuard: Utilizing Multimodal Large Language Models for Hateful Video Detection
+🎉🎉Our paper has been accepted to EMNLP 2025🎉🎉
 ![Framework](framework_img.png)

 HVGuard is a multimodal content safety framework that leverages **text (BERT)**, **vision (ViT)**, and **audio (Wav2Vec)** embeddings, along with reasoning from large language models (LLMs).
 The extracted multimodal features are cached and reused during training, enabling efficient experimentation and reproducibility.